The diet I follow is based on a few simple principles that I use.

 low calorie density vegetables: any other vegetable

-I have found that eating a high quantity of starch at once is likely to encourage the growth of unwanted microorganisms in the guts such as candida and other pathogenic microorganisms.
+I have found that eating a high quantity of starch at once is likely to encourage the growth of unwanted microorganisms in the guts such as candida and other opportunistic or pathogenic microorganisms.

-However, if the starch is consumed alongside a high amount of non-starchy vegetables, the fibre feeds probiotic microorganisms and prevents the overgrowth of negative microbes.
+However, if the starch is consumed alongside a high amount of non-starchy vegetables, the fibre feeds probiotic microorganisms and prevents the overgrowth of unfavourable microbes.

 So I follow this rule.